hotwax/oms-documentation/user-manuals/order-management/allocate-sales-order.md

 ## Mark items shipped in OMS

-_**This document outlines a step-by-step process to ship the sales order items in the HotWax Commerce Order management system.**_

 1. Click the Ship Items function.
 2. Select the line item/s to be marked as shipped.